 Information for the 2015-2016 School Year

-Because of federal verification requirements, we suggest students complete the FAFSA after they have submitted their federal tax returns for 2013.
-The new verification requirements require income to be verified either by using the IRS Data Retrieval Process at the time you are completing the FAFSA electronically, OR you will need to request from the IRS and submit a Federal IRS Tax Transcript to the Financial Aid Office.
-Using the IRS Data Retrieval Process at the time of filing your FAFSA will be the easiest and most efficient way to apply for federal aid for 2014-15.
+Because of federal verification requirements, we suggest students complete the FAFSA after they have submitted their federal tax returns for 2014.
+The verification requirements require income to be verified either by using the IRS Data Retrieval Process at the time you are completing the FAFSA electronically, OR you will need to request from the IRS and submit a Federal IRS Tax Transcript to the Financial Aid Office.
+Using the IRS Data Retrieval Process at the time of filing your FAFSA will be the easiest and most efficient way to apply for federal aid for 2015-16.

 Also, please note that effective July 1, 2012, due to federal legislation, graduate and professional students are no longer eligible to receive subsidized Federal Direct Loans.
 The annual loan limit remains unchanged at $20,500, but this amount will now be limited to Federal Direct Unsubsidized Loans.

 The following forms are required in order to determine your financial aid eligibility for 2015-16.
 All forms are due April 15, 2015.

 - Free Application for Federal Student Aid (FAFSA).
 You should apply online at www.fafsa.ed.gov, preferably after you have completed your 2014 federal tax return and use the IRS Data Retrieval process when completing the FAFSA.
 If you have a PIN, you can electronically sign your FAFSA.
 If you need a PIN, apply online at www.pin.ed.gov.

 - Niagara University Application for Financial Aid.
 If you are a current student at Niagara, apply online at WebAdvisor.
 If you are a new student, complete and mail the Graduate Application to Financial Aid Office, Niagara University, N.Y.
 14109.